terop/latexbot/README.md

 approximately 1.1 GB.
 The only benefit is that a LaTeX (Tex Live) distribution is included in the image.
 * Using a WSGI server.
 This is the preferred alternative.
+Basically any WSGI compatible is okay.
+An example with the Gunicorn WSGI server:
+`gunicorn --bind 0.0.0.0:5001 -w 2 latexbot:app`.
-Basically any WSGI compatible is okay. _Important_ note about _dependencies_: a LaTeX distribution needs to be available.
-Tex Live 2014 and later are known to work.
-An example with the Gunicorn WSGI server: `gunicorn --bind 0.0.0.0:5001 -w 2 latexbot:app`.
+_Important_ note about _dependencies_: a LaTeX distribution with the `preview` package needs to be available.
+On Debian this needs to be installed separately from the `preview-latex-style` package.
+Regarding LaTeX distributions: Tex Live 2014 and later are known to work.

 ## License